eiffel-community/eiffel-intelligence/wiki/configuration.md

 database before deletion.
 With **notification.retry** property, it is possible to configure the number of attempts Eiffel Intelligence will retry to make a REST POST notification when a subscription is triggered.
+The **notification.httpRequest.timeout** property value will be used to set the response time for the Rest Post notifications when a subscription is triggered.

 * failed.notifications.collection.name
 * failed.notifications.collection.ttl
 * notification.retry
+* notification.httpRequest.timeout

 ### Configure Search in Event Repository